Resources and Competition

 Zero Hunger

-UN Sustainable Development Goal (SDG) 2: Zero Hunger – Understanding how organisms interact through competition, predation, parasitism, and herbivory is crucial for sustainable agriculture and food production.
+SDG 2: Zero Hunger – Understanding how organisms interact through competition, predation, parasitism, and herbivory is crucial for sustainable agriculture and food production.
 By studying the interactions between plants and herbivores, we can develop more effective pest management strategies and reduce the use of harmful pesticides and create more sustainable crop yields for reliable food sources.